Pips Answer for Thursday, January 8, 2026

 Once I placed that, the rest of the board started to fall into place like a series of falling tiles.
 I moved on to the

-Nyt Pips medium answer for 2026-01-08
+NYT Pips medium answer for 2026-01-08

-Answer for 2026-01-08
+Complete answer for 2026-01-08 (Medium)

 Medium puzzle where the equality constraints were the main challenge.
 Having three spots that all needed the same number of pips meant I had to be very careful about which dominoes I used.